 Neuraminidase Inhibitors Drug Market Outlook:

-Neuraminidase Inhibitors Drug Market size was over USD 2.9 billion in 2024 and is anticipated to exceed USD 5.1 billion by the end of 2034, witnessing over 6.4% CAGR during the forecast period i.e., between 2025-2034.
-In 2025, the industry size of neuraminidase inhibitors drug is assessed at USD 3.2 billion.
+Neuraminidase Inhibitors Drug Market size was valued at USD 5.1 billion in 2025 and is projected to reach USD 9.7 billion by the end of 2035, rising at a CAGR of 6.8% during the forecast period, i.e., 2026-2035.
+In 2026, the industry size of neuraminidase inhibitors drug is assessed at USD 5.4 billion.

-The global neuraminidase inhibitors drug market is driven by the rising patient population suffering from influenza.
-The World Health Organization has reported that more than 3.4 to 5.2 million people experience severe cases of seasonal influenza, and nearly 290,010 to 650,005 deaths related to respiratory illness occur every year.
-Most of the elderly people and children under five are at high risk, and also people suffering from chronic illness.
-The CDC report has stated that the U.S. has recorded 31.3 million symptomatic flu cases, highlighting a high incidence rate that directly impacts the antiviral drug demand in the year 2023 to 2024.
+The neuraminidase inhibitors drug market is driven by the rising patient population suffering from influenza.
+The CDC data in May 2025 has reported that more than 47 million to 82 million people experience severe cases of flu illness, and nearly 27,000 to 130,000 deaths related to flu illness occur every year.
+Most of the elderly people and children are at high risk, and also people suffering from chronic illness.
+The CDC report has also stated that the U.S. has recorded 1.3 million hospitalization for flu, highlighting a high incidence rate that directly impacts the antiviral drug demand in the year 2023 to 2024.
 Neuraminidase inhibitors, including zanamivir and oseltamivir, are important for both inpatient and outpatient treatment, mainly during pandemics and flu outbreaks.

 Neuraminidase Inhibitors Drug Market Size